Los Angeles FC: MLS Cup championship (2022)

 LAFC spent the majority of the 2022 MLS season pushing for the league's all-time points record (73, set the previous year), but had five losses in their final nine matches.
 The team finished with 67 points and won their second Supporters' Shield, but fell short of the record.
 This total was equal with the Philadelphia Union, who lost the Shield on a wins tiebreaker.
 LAFC defeated the Galaxy 3–2 in the conference semifinals before knocking out Austin FC 3–0 to advance to their first MLS Cup.

 Los Angeles FC won the 2022 MLS Cup by defeating the Union in a penalty shootout following a 3–3 draw through extra time.
 The two latest goals in MLS Cup Playoffs history were scored in the match, with Gareth Bale scoring an equalizer in the 128th minute to take the match to penalties, which LAFC won 3–0.
 LAFC substitute goalkeeper John McCarthy made two saves in the shootout and was named the most valuable player of the match.

 Recent seasons (2023–present)

 2023 season

 Coming out of the successes of the 2022 campaign, Los Angeles FC had qualified to the 2023 CONCACAF Champions League.
 The team had a congested schedule with the Champions League and U.S. Open Cup taking most of the breaks from regular season play in the first half of the season.
 MLS also had introduced the Leagues Cup.
 LAFC finished as runners-up in MLS Cup 2023 to the Columbus Crew and the CONCACAF Champions League to Club León.
-The team traveled over 63,000 mi over the course of the season and played 53 matches—a record for an MLS team during a single year.
+The team traveled over 63,000 mi over the course of the season and played 53 matches—a record at the time for an MLS team during a single year.